Uniswap/docs/versioned_docs/version-V1/overview/degens/about.md

 There are 6 tribes of DEGENs: apes, humans, dogs, frogs, cats, and aliens.

-The DEGEN's design affected available character traits and accessories, and determined certain in-game mechanics and special moves.
+Each DEGEN's design affected available character traits and accessories, and determined certain in-game mechanics and special moves.

 Minters were able to browse through already minted DEGENs to determine which tribes were rarer than others and what type of DEGEN they gravitated toward.